nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 Got it.
 Like it.
 Dwarf team six over here.
 You're right.
 Yeah.

 Do you have a sniper rifle with a silencer on it?
 No. Very no. Alright.
-Scott, your your next one is what battle did you and Demler or Jason fight side by side in that forge your bond?
+Scott, your your next one is what battle did you and Demlor or Jason fight side by side in that forge your bond?

 So we're outside.
 We'll call it the battle of the drunken cave.
 Alright.
 And then we Mhmm.
 We just Jason and I took on a whole scout team that was half drunk and destroyed them all so they could not report back.